Article Table Of Contents

 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Show Me State that have people climbing over each other to get in.

-If you happen to be a resident of St. Robert, you’re probably not too surprised to find it on our list.
+What's the fastest growing city in Missouri for 2020?
+Based on the most recent ACS data, Wentzville ranks as the fastest growing city in Missouri.
+If you happen to be a resident of Wentzville, you're probably not too surprised to find it on our list.

-If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
-We’ll tell you what makes each of these 10 places in Missouri are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Missouri are growing like weeds.

 For more Missouri state reading: